Bak3rLi/www.linguyen.com/index.md

 Jan 2016 - Aug 2016 | *Research Assistant*
 | School of Literature, Languages and Linguistics, ANU, Canberra, Australia
-| • Assisted Dr. Yuko Kinoshita with data collection and storage to simulate a background population for forensic voice
+| <ul><li>Assisted Dr. Yuko Kinoshita with data collection and storage to simulate a background population for forensic voice</li></ul>

 June 2016 - Sept 2016 | *Visiting Scholar*
 | ARC Centre of Excellence for the Dynamics of Language, Canberra, Australia
-|+ Engaged in discussions and the preliminary processing of speech data in the ARC-funded project *Sydney Speaks: Language variation and change in a diverse society.*
+| + Engaged in discussions and the preliminary processing of speech data in the ARC-funded project *Sydney Speaks: Language variation and change in a diverse society.*
-Sponsors: Prof. Catherine Travis and Prof. Jane Simpson Jan 2016 - Aug 2016 | *Research Assistant*
+| Sponsors: Prof. Catherine Travis and Prof. Jane Simpson
+Jan 2016 - Aug 2016 | *Research Assistant*
 | School of Literature, Languages and Linguistics, ANU, Canberra, Australia
-|+ Assisted Dr. Yuko Kinoshita with data collection and storage to simulate a background population for forensic voice comparison concerning accented speech.
+| + Assisted Dr. Yuko Kinoshita with data collection and storage to simulate a background population for forensic voice comparison concerning accented speech.
 Jan 2014 - Dec 2017 | *Research Assistant*
 | Arts and Communications, University of Canberra, Canberra, Australia
-|+ Assisted Dr. Cathy Hope with managing data collection and analysis for a pilot study on undergraduate student learning experience.
+| + Assisted Dr. Cathy Hope with managing data collection and analysis for a pilot study on undergraduate student learning experience.
-|+ Assisted Dr. Bethaney Turner with reviewing the literature, recruiting participants, collecting and analysing data, and organising conferences for a wide range of interstate and international projects, primarily on urban sociology.
+| + Assisted Dr. Bethaney Turner with reviewing the literature, recruiting participants, collecting and analysing data, and organising conferences for a wide range of interstate and international projects, primarily on urban sociology.

 # Teaching Appointment